The purpose of this study is to evaluate the safety and activity of BPX-601 CAR-T cells

 recognize and target the PSCA tumor marker on cancer cells.

-Additional locations may be listed on ClinicalTrials.gov for NCT02744287.
+Study sponsor and potential other locations can be found on ClinicalTrials.gov for NCT02744287.

 The goal of this study is to characterize the feasibility, safety, and clinical activity